mateusjunges/mateusjunges/README.md

 ![](https://komarev.com/ghpvc/?username=mateusjunges&color=2057f7&style=flat)

-My name is Mateus, i'm a backend software engineer at [Paylivre][paylivre], graduated in computer engineering at the [State University of Ponta Grossa (UEPG)][uepg], and currently studying for a master's degree in computational security at [UFPR][ufpr].
-I work as a software engineer working with backend technologies, currently Laravel / PHP.
-I have a little more than 5 years' experience in this area.
+My name is Mateus, i'm a Senior software engineer at [Paylivre][paylivre] - Backend specialized, with ~5 years of experience, wit a Bachelor's degree in computer engineering from [State University of Ponta Grossa (UEPG)][uepg].
+I am currently working with Laravel/PHP and Go.
-I actively contribute to open source technologies, with contributions in the core of the Laravel framework and maintaining some packages that help developers in their daily work, with Laravel ACL being the best known among them.
+I actively contribute to open source technologies, with contributions in the core of the Laravel framework and maintaining some packages that help developers in their daily work, like [Laravel ACL](https://github.com/mateusjunges/laravel-acl) and [Laravel Kafka](https://github.com/mateusjunges/laravel-kafka).

 You can find me on [![Twitter][twitter_icon]][twitter] and [![Linkedin][linkedin_icon]][linkedin].

 ## Buy me a coffee!